Information Practice Statement

 Credit Union members may access Our Electronic Fund Transfer (EFT) disclosure by viewing our Terms and Conditions document.
 Non-Credit Union members should consult their financial institution for their EFT disclosures.

-Limitation of Services Non-Participation
+Limitation of Services

 The Franklin Mint Federal Credit Union (“Credit Union”) is committed to adhering to all federal and state regulatory laws and applicable consumer protection laws, including NCUA Rules and Regulations and Bylaws, and maintaining a culture of compliance while serving its consumer and business members on a fair and nondiscriminatory basis.
 This policy establishes limitations and restrictions of services for consumer and business members, joint owners or joint borrowers (collectively referred to herein as “members”) who are not in good standing with Credit Union.
-This policy protects our Board of Directors, Committee Members, employees, members, volunteers and vendors (collectively “Credit Union Related Parties”) from abusive members or other persons.
+This policy protects our Board of Directors (the “Board”), Committee Members, employees, members, volunteers and vendors (collectively “Credit Union Related Parties”) from abusive members or other persons.
 In addition, as a not-for-profit financial cooperative owned by the membership, it is also noted that a financial loss caused by a member is ultimately borne by the entire membership.

-Credit Union will not tolerate members or other persons who are abusive whether it be over the phone, in-person or through electronic media.
+The Credit Union will not tolerate members or other persons who are abusive whether it be over the phone, in-person or through electronic media.
 Our intent is not to restrict anyone’s rights and freedoms, but rather to address certain unacceptable conduct to assure the rights and protections of Credit Union Related Parties.
-The Board of Directors and Executive Management believes that all members and employees should be able to conduct business without fear of harassment and/or fear of disruptive or abusive conduct as a result of membership or employment with Credit Union.
+The Board of Directors and Executive Leadership believes that all members and employees should be able to conduct business without fear of harassment and/or fear of disruptive or abusive conduct as a result of membership or employment with the Credit Union.

 At no time should the limitation of services or expulsion of a member be based on race, color, religion, national origin, sex, sexual orientation or age.